mwhoffman/config/README.md

 The `setup` script also has additional options to install the full set of packages I generally use; see `setup --help` for more info.

-> [!NOTE]
-> The setup script relies on [setuppy] a setup framework I wrote that is like
-> ansible, but worse (and faster).
-At some point I will get around to
-> bootstrapping this into a venv, but for the moment it requires it to be
-> installed and findable by python.

 ## Manually installing dotfiles using GNU stow